Local public officials perform regular inspections to ensure business meet health and safety standards.

-Without proper recurring health inspections, facilities ranging from restaurants to salons to animal shelters to public pools could become unsanitary and unsafe for the public.
-Yet many local health departments don’t have the bandwidth and technology to perform inspections frequently and efficiently, resulting in health ordinance violations going unnoticed.
+Without proper recurring health inspections, facilities ranging from restaurants and salons to public pools and assisted living facilities could become unsanitary and unsafe for the public and the customers or residents.
+Yet many local health departments lack the bandwidth and technology to perform inspections frequently and efficiently, resulting in inspection backlogs and the potential for health ordinance violations going unnoticed.

 In this guide, you’ll come to understand why local health departments need modern inspection workflows, how health department software can help, and the specific types of businesses you need unique inspection forms for.

-Why Do Local Health Departments Need to Modernize Their Health Inspection Processes?
+How Can Local Health Departments Modernize Inspection Processes?

-Anyone that’s ever gotten food poisoning from a restaurant or a skin rash from a public pool recognizes the problems that come from improper procedures from public facilities.
-Local health departments that fail to perform health inspections consistently and thoroughly are doing a disservice to the health of their constituents.
+Anyone that’s ever gotten food poisoning from a restaurant or a skin rash from a public pool recognizes that problems can result from code violations at places of public accommodation.
+Local health departments that fail to perform health inspections consistently and thoroughly may be doing a disservice to the health of their constituents.

-• Paper-based inspection forms: having to hand-write notes about a health inspection is time-consuming and requires the health inspector to manually file the paperwork.
+- Paper-based inspection forms: having to hand-write notes about a health inspection is time-consuming and requires the health inspector to either manually file paperwork or do data entry once they return to the office.

-• Traditional storage of inspection records: keeping historical business and property records together is important for keeping track of how businesses are doing when it comes to consistently meeting health codes.
-Yet, if your government is still using paper-based filing in cabinets, it’s easy to lose track of essential historical health inspection documentation due to disorganization.
+- Traditional storage of inspection records: keeping historical business and property records together is important for keeping track of code violations.
+When inspectors file records in desk drawers or storage cabinets, it’s easy to lose track of historical data.

-• Generic inspection forms: different types of businesses and properties have completely varying health codes to abide by.
-Yet, many local inspectors use generic inspection forms across industry-types.
+- Generic inspection forms: different types of businesses and properties have completely varying health codes to abide by.
+Yet many local inspectors are stuck with generic inspection forms across industry-types and no support to reference codes on site.

 What Types of Facilities Do Local Health Departments Need to Prioritize for Health Inspections?